clearhaus/gateway-api-docs/source/index.md

 ##### **Method**: `googlepay`

 To accept a payment using Google Pay, apart from the complete payment method token and merchant ID, the derived shared secret is required.
-This must be derived according to the documentation.

-The cryptography involved is described [here][GooglePay-PaymentCryptography].
+Please refer to the [official documentation][GooglePay-PaymentCryptography].

 <dl>
   <dt>googlepay[token]</dt>